Obituary of Charles W Maguire

 Charlie loved spending time with family, especially hosting his famous, themed, reunion barbeques.
 Over the years, he enjoyed volunteering for the Boy Scouts and other charitable service, classic jazz, sailing, golf, traveling, bread making (both kinds), and puns.

-To send flowers to the family of Charles Maguire, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Charles Maguire, please visit Tribute Store